gchq/Palisade-examples/performance/README.md

 Each data-set is then duplicated as the following variants:

-* *no-policy* - a directory with no such rules applied (in reality, a single do-nothing rule is required)
+* *no-policy* - a directory with no such rules applied (in reality, a single do-nothing rule is required) but most imporrtantly this doesnt require the data service to deserialise and then serialise the data
-* *with-policy* - a directory subject to a number of example rules
+* *with-policy* - a directory subject to a number of example rules which therefore means that all the data needs to be deserialised to apply the rules and then the output data to be serialised to be sent to the client.

 The following trials are tested for each size and variant of data-set:

 * *read-native* - baseline test of a native file-read and deserialise, used for normalisation
-* *request* - tests the client request without any deserialisation or rule application within the Data Service
+* *request* - tests the client request for data and the return of what resources they are authorised to access, but doesnt include the call to the data service to get the actual data.
-* *read* - tests the full process, including the read, deserialise and coarse/fine-grain rule application within the Data Service, providing an indication of Palisade overhead
+* *read* - tests the full process, including the read, deserialise and coarse/fine-grain rule application within the Data Service and then a deserialise of the data within the client, providing an indication of Palisade overhead

 The general naming scheme is "trial_size_variant".